 - Shower trim recessed lights, also known as a ceiling mount trim, are wet location rated and resistant to moisture and corrosion.

-- They feature a clean and understated design to blend in with your bathroom.
+- Features a clean and understated design to blend in with your bathroom.

 - This trim is specifically designed for installation above the bathtub and in shower stalls.